Wandalen/wTesting/doc/version.eng/tutorial/Running.md

 ### Group testing

 Testing a set of test suites requires [globally installed](Installation.md) utility `Testing`.
-To run the tests specify the directory with the test files after entering `tst`.
+To run the tests specify the directory with the test files after entering `tst .run`.

 Run the test in the `proto` directory by entering the command